 Rebecca Campbell-Montalvo, PhD

-Rebecca Campbell-Montalvo, PhD is an anthropologist who studies how people are served by institutions, such as healthcare systems and schools.
-She uses approaches ground in access, brokerage, social networks, and cultural models to do basic science as well as support the application of these insights into programming to effect change.
-She is a tenure track Assistant Professor of Medical Anthropology in the Department of Emergency Medicine, Morsani College of Medicine at the University of South Florida--where she directs the AQUASS Research Lab (Advancing Quality and Uniform Access through the Social Sciences).
-She jointly appointed as Social Science Analyst at James A. Haley Veterans’ Hospital.
+Rebecca Campbell-Montalvo, PhD is an anthropologist studying how people are served by institutions such as healthcare systems and schools.
+Her research integrates social networks, cultural models, brokerage, access, neuroplasticity, and neuroanthropology to explain and predict health outcomes, while translating these insights into clinical and systemic interventions.
+She is a tenure-track Assistant Professor of Medical Anthropology in the Department of Emergency Medicine, Morsani College of Medicine at the University of South Florida, where she directs the AQUASS Research Lab (Advancing Quality and Uniform Access through the Social Sciences).
+She also serves as a Health Science Specialist with the North Florida/South Florida Veterans Healthcare System.

-Campbell-Montalvo’s work in education spans K-doctoral+.
-Her book, The Latinization of Indigenous Students (Lexington Books, 2023) explores the multi-level intersecting factors affecting how Indigenous Latinx K-12 students experience schooling in the U.S. In addition, she is PI or Co-PI on three NSF projects to broaden participation in STEM, including work using mixed methods, totaling more than $6,000,000 in funding.
+In addition, Dr. Campbell-Montalvo’s book, The Latinization of Indigenous Students (Lexington Books, 2023), explores the intersecting factors shaping K–12 schooling experiences in the U.S. She is also PI or Co-PI on three NSF-funded STEM education projects employing mixed methods and totaling over $6 million in funding.